• >

 It is very simple to cash in your Premium Bonds.
 You decide how much you want to transfer to your bank account, and your bonds are sold to raise that sum.
 It will be transferred to your bank account within two to five days.

-You can cash in all or part of your Bonds at any time.
+You can cash in some or all of your Bonds at any time.

 What are the chances of winning premium bonds?